jbbodart/gandi-livedns/README.md

 # gandi-livedns

-The purpose of this container is to update DNS zone records using Gandi's LiveDNS (http://doc.livedns.gandi.net/)with your WAN IP.
+The purpose of this container is to update DNS zone records using Gandi's LiveDNS (http://doc.livedns.gandi.net/) with your WAN IP.

 Mandatory variables:
 * APIKEY: your Gandi API key